anovative/iatd-microcredential-cloud-networking/learning_outcome_1/labs/lab-002/README.md

 ## IATD Microcredential Cloud Networking: Lab 2 - Working with Subnets

-**Objective:** This lab will guide you through creating subnets in Azure using different methods, associating Network Security Groups (NSGs) and Route Tables, and configuring service endpoints.
+**Objective:** This lab will guide you through creating subnets in Azure using the Azure Portal, Azure PowerShell and Azure CLI.
+You'll also learn to associate Network Security Groups (NSGs) and Route Tables to control network traffic, and configure service endpoints to securely access Azure services.

 **Estimated Time:** 45 minutes - 1 hour